csancheze/Code-Quiz/README.md

 # Code-Quiz

+by Cesar San.

+Contact me by Email: cesanchezesc@gmail.com

+List of Technologies:

+-HTML.

+-CSS.

+-Bootstrap

+-Javascript.

+-APIs.

+Weather Dashboard gives you your local weather (Free geolocation API is blocked by github) and let you look for the weather forecast of any city.

 The task was to create a Quiz  Game to practice coding concepts using DOM APIs, Javascript, CSS and HTML.

 I had the idea to make a Quiz webpage in which I could easily expand or exchange the content of the questions and answers in case I wanted to use the code in later projects.
 So I decided to choose another topic besides coding to practice this idea.
 That topic also helped me later to decide how i wanted the webpage to look and feel.